 Put your mask on first

 Among women, breast cancer is the most common form of cancer.
-In 2017, it’s predicted that there will be 252,710 new cases of invasive breast cancer.
+In 2019 in the U.S. alone, approximately 268,600 new cases of invasive breast cancer are expected to be diagnosed in women.
 But, there is hope.
-If caught early, in stage zero or one, the five-year relative survival rate is close to 100 percent.
+If detected when localized, the five-year relative survival rate is close to 100 percent.

 The key to catching breast cancer early is through screening and detection by mammography.